azikus/tiktok-video-creation-ios/README.md

 [Blog Link](https://medium.com/@antonio.griparic/e5f2b27c4355)

 This repository contains a sample iOS app that demonstrates how to create a video capture feature similar to TikTok.
-The app utilizes the device's camera to capture short videos and provides a user interface similar to the one found in TikTok for a seamless experience.

 In branch `background-merge` You can find the implementation that merges videos in the background.